Siteimprove/alfa/.github/actions/README.md

 # Alfa actions

-The workflows whose name start with `alfa-` are a collection of actions for Alfa operations, mostly geared toward building workflows that need to update content and push it to git.
+This directory contains a collection of actions for Alfa operations, mostly geared toward building workflows that need to update content and push it to git.

 ## Assumptions